CONSTITUTION OF CHARLBURY REFUGEE ACTION GROUP

 (a) The duties of the Chairperson are to:

-• chair meetings of the Committee and the Group,
+• chair meetings of the Committee and the Charity,

-• represent the Group at functions/meetings that the Group has been invited to,
+• represent the Charity at functions/meetings to which the Charity has been invited,

-• to act as spokesperson for the Group when necessary.
+• to act as spokesperson for the Charity when necessary.

 (b) The duties of the Secretary are to: